danjbrown/nodejs-react-app/README.md

 # nodejs-react-app

-A Node.js server written in TypeScript and a React client application in a single repository.
+React client and Node.js server applications in a single repository.

 ## Build and run using docker